12 Grab-and-Go Breakfast Recipes for Your Meal Prep MenuArticle posted in: Nutrition South Beach DIY

 You prep your coffee the night before, so why not make yourself breakfast while you’re at it?
 This no-bake overnight pudding packs in the Healthy Fats with keep-you-full-forever chia seeds, crunchy almonds and unsweetened coconut.
 We hold it all together with probiotic-rich kefir, a thin yogurt that is cultured and fermented.
 A sprinkle of cinnamon and a dash of vanilla extract add big flavor with very little calories.
 Prepare your pudding ahead in mini mason jars with lids so that you can grab one before you head out the door.

-Pump up the protein in your chia pudding with a scoop of our protein powder.
-Click here to stock up! >
+Tip: Pump up the protein in your chia pudding with a scoop of protein powder.

 Calories per Serving: 120

 We’re big fans of breakfast recipes that can work at every meal.
 Here’s a great example!
 Grab a popover for brunch, eat one for lunch with some vegetable soup or have one for dinner with a plate of spaghetti squash and sauce.
 At only 120 calories per serving, this versatile, guilt-free dish requires just five simple ingredients.

 While some recipes are easy to “eyeball”, this one requires some measuring cups and attention to detail.
 Stick to the specified amounts of bell peppers, onions and tomatoes for the ideal end result.
 If you add too much, the liquids from the veggies can make your cups runny.
 If doubling or tripling this recipe, store in a sealed plastic bag in the fridge for up to a week or freezer for up to a month.